H. Laddie Montague Chair in Law

 LL.M., University of Malawi

-Tiyanjana Maluwa is the H. Laddie Montague Chair in Law and Associate Dean for International Affairs at Penn State Law, and Director of the Penn State School of International Affairs.
+Tiyanjana Maluwa is the H. Laddie Montague Chair in Law.
 He previously worked as the legal counsel of the OAU (now African Union) and, subsequently, as the legal adviser to the Office of the UN High Commissioner for Human Rights.
 Prior to joining the AU, he was Professor of Law at the University of Cape Town, and Extraordinary Professor of Law at the University of Pretoria, South Africa.
 He has also taught, in full-time and visiting capacities, at other universities in Africa and North America and spent a year as a Visiting Research Fellow at the Max-Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany.
 Dean Maluwa has written and edited a number of books, contributed chapters to books and is the author of numerous articles in academic journals and other publications in the fields of public international law, human rights and international organizations.
 He currently serves on the editorial boards of a number of academic journals and is a member of several international professional associations.
 Since 2005, he has been a member of the International Jury of the Stockholm Prize in Criminology.
 In 1997, he was asked by the United Nations to serve as the Special Rapporteur for Human Rights in Nigeria following the execution of the famed poet-activist Ken Saro Wiwa.
 Most recently he served as a technical expert to the AU High-Level Panel on Darfur, chaired by former South African President Thabo Mbeki.
 He has also served as an expert consultant to the African Union, the United Nations and other organizations.

 Law, Politics and Rights: Essays in Memory of Kader Asmal (Brill/Martinus Nijhoff, 2013).